luuloi/Scientific-Communication/README.md

-# Technical_and_Science_English
+# Technical and Scientific English
-For Biotech students at Dong Thap University
+For 3rd year Biotech students at Dong Thap University